 - Paracetamol toxicity

 A dental abscess is a pus-filled pocket beneath the tooth causing swelling, it may be open or closed.
-Common causes of a dental abscess include trauma, broken tooth, and FORL lesions.
+Common causes of dental abscess include trauma, broken tooth, and FORL lesions.

 Pain and fever will accompany an abscess and your cat may display a reluctance to eat if he has a painful mouth.
 If the abscess hasn’t opened up, you will notice a firm, round and warm lump either inside the mouth or outside.
 Once open, a foul-smelling liquid will ooze out of the wound.